KristianPol/EuropaMap/report.md

 - Improve UI, give more options to tasks
 - Rework dark mode in a more optimised way
 - Give the user an option to take a break after finishing a task
+- Create a login/signup function and separate user data

 ## Commits